 5.6.
 Evolve give no guarantee that any Third Party software including but not limited to anti-virus, security and firewall software, whether or not recommended by Evolve will keep computer(s) free of errors, viruses, worms, trojans, email spam, spy ware, hacking or any other unauthorised access.

 5.8.
-Evolve shall, at their complete discretion, decide the appropriate course of action for each Incident and will follow the necessary troubleshooting steps in order to diagnose and then rectify the Incident.
+Evolve shall, at their complete discretion, decide the appropriate course of action for each Issue and will follow the necessary troubleshooting steps in order to diagnose and then rectify the Issue.

 5.9.
-Depending upon the nature of the Incident, Evolve may have to impose a workaround to rectify the Incident as opposed to a fix.
+Depending upon the nature of the Issue, Evolve may have to impose a workaround to rectify the Issue as opposed to a fix.

 5.10.
 Evolve will always aim to return the affected area of the System to an acceptable operational state, however depending on the nature of the problem this may not be possible without Changes to the System being made.